by: Charles O’Dale

 Brent Crater – IMPACT

 Alsever Lake (image LEFT) is located at the southern boundary of Algonquin Park.
-It is similar in appearance to the Brent impact crater (image RIGHT) with its two distinct bodies of water forming a circular pattern.
-Alsever has a central “land mass” like Brent and what appears to be circular outline.
-This is best viewed on some topographical maps.
+It is similar in appearance to the Brent impact crater (image RIGHT) at the northern boundary of Algonquin Park.
+Both structures have two distinct bodies of water forming a circular patterns.

 2. CONFIRMED IMPACT